shreychhabra33/Final_SQL_Course/README.md

 5. Explane this SQL query ( Truncate table ABC; )
 6. What is the advantages or disadvantages of using drop commands ?

+## 09-Feb
+Mentions in your sql-day5 file at line numbers 48